When reading this

 years later but he was never there during the war.

-He also claims to have been in Sicily and Italy with
+He also claims to have been in the Sicily Jump and Italy

 Co C of the 307th which once again is a lie.